plgd-dev/doc/content/en/architecture/component-overview.md

 @enduml
 {{< /plantuml >}}

-TCP connection which device established to the CoAP Gateway is now authenticated but not authorized.
-Before the devices becomes reachable, TCP connection needs to be authorized.
+The TCP connection which the device established to the CoAP Gateway is now authenticated, but not authorized.
+Before the device becomes reachable, the TCP connection needs to be authorized.
 As this flow describes operation of a new device, device needs within the first connection Sign Up - [register with the plgd.cloud (see 8.1.4)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=33).
-The [authorization code](https://tools.ietf.org/html/rfc6749#section-4.1) received during the OCF Cloud Provisioning process described in the diagram above is be by the CoAP Gateway exchanged for an access and refresh token and returned back to the device.
+The [authorization code](https://tools.ietf.org/html/rfc6749#section-4.1) received during the OCF Cloud Provisioning process described in the diagram above is exchanged by the CoAP Gateway for an access and refresh token and returned to the device.
 This process is in more detail described in the [OCF Cloud Security Specification (see 6.2)](https://openconnectivity.org/specs/OCF_Cloud_Security_Specification_v2.2.1.pdf#page=12).

 #### Cloud Registration